Kristina01111000/lavendersite/README.md

 ask about job info for site
 figure out why shop looks so different in builder vs site remember to crop site icon (too much white space)

+images on lavender page as big as they can be